daisy-rivera/Cost-of-Undergraduate-Tuition/README.md

 ### Average Cost by Tuition and Expense Type in USA
 ![Capture2](https://user-images.githubusercontent.com/122565297/230646585-9ac924d0-6bfc-48aa-a9ca-e6ff8ec004ab.PNG)
 - This graph shows the expense by type (Fees/Tuition vs Room/Board) by the type of Tuition (Public In-State, Public Out-of-State or Private).
 We can see by this graph that Room/Board costs are pretty similar for all types of Tuition.
 It is the Fees/Tuition expenses that largely differ based on the Type of Tuition.

+### Other Visuals Explored in Project
+- Average Yearly Cost by Expense Type
+- Average Cost of Tuition by State
+- Average Expense for 2-year VS 4-year Tuition
+- 5 Most Expensive States by Expense Type
+- 5 Least Expensive States by Expense Type

 ## Results
 -  I utilized various regression metrics to evaluate and compare my models.
 Overall, the XGBoost and DecisionTree model performed very well.
 As a final Model I would choose the Decision Tree Model only because it did slightly better than the XGBoost.
 I had final R2 Test score of .9842 with the DecisionTree Model.